microsoft/aitour26-WRK570-improving-ops-with-copilot-in-azure-and-github-copilot/lab/README.md

 ## Get Started

-To get started you will need to
+To get started you will need to log into the Skillable environment.

 ## Discussions

-Build your first agent with Azure AI Agent Service is an open source project supported by Microsoft.
 See the [SUPPORT.md](../SUPPORT.md) file for details on how to raise issues or contribute.
 If you enjoyed this workshop please give the repository a ⭐ and share it with others.

 ## Source code

-The source code for this session can be found in the [src folder](../src) of this repo.
+The source code for this session can be found in the [root of this repo](../).